brodsa/loopitoy/README.md

-## Credits & Inspiration
+## Credits & Acknowledgement
+The website is in the shape that I though I will never manage to do.
+This last project was really hard to finish - not because of the technology used but because all the family and healthy issues I have been coping with since last year.
+Therefore, at the first place, I would like to thank to my self - as it might sounds egoistic - that I found the energy and a bit of motivation to finish this project.
+I hope that it will be paid off one day.
+I am also thankfull for support of my husband and other people from CI who responded to all my questions.

+My sources for inspirations and code issues are listed bellow.
-- [Django Tutorial](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) by Daisy McGeer was helpful to understand the Django in general and to make development much easier
+- [Django Tutorial](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) by Daisy McGeer was helpful to understand the Django in general and to make development much easier.
 - [Butique Ado](https://github.com/ckz8780/boutique_ado_v1) by CI and all study material provided by CI was benefitial to setup Stripe and Webhook
 - [Stack Overflow: Overwrite Save](https://stackoverflow.com/questions/69365764/django-i-want-to-create-a-self-generated-code-based-on-previous-records-and-a-s)
 - [Privacy Policy Generator](https://termify.io/dashboard/)
-- [w3schools](https://www.w3schools.com/css/css_tooltip.asp) for code inspiration for info hover affect.